 Chris Hanway assumed the role of Executive Director at Jacob A. Riis Neighborhood Settlement in Long Island City, Queens on August 1, 2013.
 Before that he was the organization’s Director of Development & Communications and headed Riis Settlement’s fundraising and marketing efforts for almost five years.
 Mr. Hanway has over 13 years of professional experience in the not-for-profit sector, most notably at New York-Presbyterian Hospital/Weill Cornell Medical Center and the National Cathedral in Washington, D.C.

-He received his B.A. from Hunter College of the City University of New York, was a Ph.D. student in German at the Graduate Center of CUNY and recently completed the his Masters in Public Administration in the Executive Program at Baruch College’s School of Public Affairs.
+He received his B.A. from Hunter College of the City University of New York, was a Ph.D. student in German at the Graduate Center of CUNY and recently completed the his Masters in Public Administration in the Executive Program at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 A native of Long Island, he now resides in Astoria and is proud to both live and work in the borough of Queens.

 Claire Altman is Director of Affordable & Supportive Housing Development Services for Capalino + Co., a government and community relations company.
 Ms. Altman brings to the Capalino + Co. team a strong, diverse portfolio of experience in developing affordable and supportive housing and creating and implementing innovations in health, human services and employment for underserved populations.
 As Director of Affordable & Supportive Housing Development Services, Claire works closely with the team and clients to conceive, facilitate and advance affordable, transitional, and supportive housing projects through the use of the myriad federal, state, city and private financing sources as well as forging partnerships between the private and not-for-profit sectors.